iogrids-website/roofing/content/pages/about.md

 ---
 title: About Us
 subtitle: >-
-  we provide our clients with a FREE, 100%, Non-prorated Materials and Workmanship Warranty for Life!
+  We provide our clients with a FREE, 100%, Non-prorated Materials and Workmanship Warranty for Life!
 image: images/about.jpg
 image_alt: Team members in a conference room